Letters from Lodi

 "Delta Breeze" Mediterranean Climate

-The Lodi settlement, in fact was originally called Mokelumne, after the river (mokul is a corruption of the Miwok word for river, and umne means "people of") physically defining the watershed.
-The name was changed to Lodi in 1874 in order to avoid confusion with nearby communities with similar names (Mokelumne Hill and Mokelumne City).
+The Lodi settlement, in fact, was originally called Mokelumne, after the river (mogul is a corruption of the Miwok word for river, and one means "people of") physically defining the watershed.
+The name was changed to Lodi in 1874 to avoid confusion with nearby communities with similar names (Mokelumne Hill and Mokelumne City).

 Hence, the Lodi AVA is defined by its “Delta Breeze” climate, giving the appellation a Mediterranean climate that is very similar to much of the coastal wine regions of California (Sonoma County, Napa Valley, Livermore Valley, Paso Robles as well as much of Santa Barbara County are all classified as Mediterranean climate zones).

 In the following 100-year snapshot, Lodi's average diurnal swings are compared to that of five other major California wine regions.
 While the highs and lows in Lodi are marginally higher than in regions closer to the coast, the appellations bearing the closest resemblance in terms of growing season temperatures are Napa Valley and Sonoma County: